Till debt do us part: Wedding costs skyrocket - NewsBreak

 “It’s not cheap for people to come to weddings anymore … People really don’t cover their plate anymore when they come as a guest, because it’s so expensive.
 People can’t afford it.
 If you’re a family of four, you’re paying almost $1,000 to attend a wedding.
 That’s, like, a bit crazy,” one bride told NewsNation’s “Rush Hour” on Tuesday.

-And she’s right: A recent survey from wedding website Zola found that guests can expect to spend upwards of $1,300 to attend just one out-of-state wedding.
+And she’s right: A recent survey from wedding website Zola found that guests can expect to spend upwards of $1,300 to attend just one out-of-state wedding.‘Lunchflation’ means the cost of your meal is going up

 Unfortunately, attending weddings isn’t the only thing that cost more.
 Thanks to inflation, the prices for the wedding itself are, too.